jerinphilip/slimt/README.md

 cmake -B build -S $PWD -DCMAKE_BUILD_TYPE=Release "${ARGS[@]}" cmake --build build --target all

-# May require if prefix is writable only by root.
+# May require sudo if prefix is writable only by root.
 cmake --build build --target install
 ```